PythonSentinel/KQL/README.md

 # KQL
-KQL queries to spice up your threat hunting and analytics life.

-Mostly analytics rules or threat hunting queries.
+KQL queries id like to make work but are all currently works in progress, any help appreciated.